SigNoz/signoz.io/docs/faqs/installation.md

 No, you do not have to install SigNoz on every server.
 Just configure the application in server-A(say) to send data to SigNoz running in server-B (say).
 Make sure the network settings are taken care of.

-SigNoz should ideally run in a VM or Kubernetes Cluster where other applications are hosted.
+It is recommended to install SigNoz in an independent VM or K8s cluster apart from that where the application is hosted.
 You need to point the applications to the `IP of the SigNoz machine` to send the telemetry data.
 You can get started [here](https://signoz.io/docs/install/).

 ### I am not seeing my Old Data after migrating to a newer version, what am I doing wrong?